Supermagnum/supermorse-app/key-emulator/README.md

 A Node.js program that emulates a Morse code key for the Supermorse app, following the suggested learning order from alphabets.js and sending input via emulated serial communication.

-> **Important Note**: This emulator is designed to help you learn how to receive Morse code (decode), not how to send using a physical Morse key.
-For proper keying technique, you should practice with an actual telegraph key.
+> **Important Note**: This emulator is designed to help you test the Supermorse app If you dont have a morse key.
+For proper learning , you should practice with an actual telegraph key.

 ## Features